PHironaka/peterhironaka.com/src/pages/project/basketball-is-fun.md

 title: Basketball Is Fun
 date: 2018-05-21T21:09:00.814Z
 description: >-
-  My still yet to be released personal basketball project.
+  My new personal basketball project.
 Also my first Django app.
-Basketball Is Fun is a community built around Basketball News, Culture and Art.
+Basketball Is Fun is a community built on the backboards of basketball courts.
+The less well known the courts are, the better.
+We're trying to uncover the diamond in the rough no one knows about.
 Gonna be tiiiiiiight.
 repo: 'https://github.com/PHironaka/bi-fun'
 project: 'http://basketball-is.fun/'
 image: /img/fb-auth-min.png